BerryWorksSoftware/edireader/README.md

     - including support/maintenance agreement
     - for either End Users or Service Providers

-## EDIReader Framework
+#### The EDIReader Framework

-The EDIReader Framework (not released as open source) provides a number of valued-added modules providing features such as:
+The EDIReader Framework is a set of Java modules built on top of the Community Edition.
+Unlike the Community Edition, it is not released as open source but may be licensed from BerryWorks Software.
+It adds many additional EDI features such as:

 * EDIWriter, producing EDI output from XML of the style produced by EDIReader
 * EDI Annotations, augmenting the XML from EDIReader with